 3. Learn

-Learning new things throughout life helps build self-esteem and better wellbeing.
-This includes going for your lectures and learning courses associated to your program.
-But also, reading a new book, listening to some different music, cooking something new, trying out new hobbies, learning about a new culture.
+It can also mean reading a new book, listening to different music, cooking something new, trying new hobbies, or learning about a new culture.

 4. Take Notice

 It’s easy to rush through the day without pausing.
 Paying attention to the present moment, your thoughts, feelings, and the world around you can help you feel calmer and more in control.
-Try to slow down and notice the small things around you.

 5. Be Kind